 Adaptation that maintains the essence and integrity of a system or process at a given scale.
-In some cases, incremental adaptation can accrue to result in transformational adaptation (Termeer et al., 2017; Tàbara et al., 2018).
+[Footnote: This definition builds from the definition used in Park et al. (2012).]

 Transformational adaptation

 Adaptation that changes the fundamental attributes of a socio-ecological system in anticipation of climate change and its impacts.